9 Different Types of Noise – The Colors of Sound

 In a nutshell, violet noise is the opposite of brown noise.
 Whereas brown noise sounds low and muffled, violet noise sounds high and bright.
 Generated by a similar random pattern, it adds 6dB per octave from the lowest to the highest octave.

-Violet noise is a very interesting color of noise because it’s commonly branded as a therapeutic treatment for tinnitus.
+Violet noise (or purple noise) is a very interesting color of noise because it’s commonly branded as a therapeutic treatment for tinnitus.

 To understand gray noise, it’s important to know the concept of A-weighting.
 The term refers to a sound measurement adjustment made according to how human ears perceive noise.
 Gray noise takes on the A-weighting frequency spectrum and feeds our ears with the opposite frequencies.

 As a result, gray noise sounds as if every frequency in the spectrum was playing at the same level (it’s not, but it is according to our biased ears).